Topend Sports Logo

 Rifle class

-10m air rifle (men and women)
+10m air rifle (men, women and mixed)

 50m rifle three positions (men and women)